cdblaser/notes/database_design.md

 - e.g. polygamous marriage - multiple men can be married to multiple women, and vice versa.
 - e.g. Classes and Students tables - students can take multiple classes, and classes can have multiple students.
-- Allegedly, many-to-many relationships _DO NOT WORK_ in relationial databases.
+- Allegedly, many-to-many relationships _DO NOT WORK_ in relational databases.

 ## Designing one-to-one relationships